 Several factors determine the effectiveness and efficiency of certain tools and functionalities for running a payroll system.
 However, in the following sections, we’ll show you how to combine the necessary factors to implement and manage your payroll management system in just six easy-to-follow steps.
 Read on to find out how to take advantage of various payroll tools and resources to implement your payroll on your own seamlessly.

-Step 1: Make Sure You’re Following All Florida Payroll Laws
+Step 1: Make Sure You’re Following All Florida Payroll & Labor Laws

 You can always refer to the first section of this guide to refresh your memory about the existing payroll laws in Florida.
 Given their relatively lax requirements, it’s easier to comply with Florida’s payroll laws, but you’ll still want to do your due diligence.
-You can end up paying heavily for failure to comply with any payroll law in the state.
+You can end up paying heavy payroll penalties for failure to comply with any payroll law in the state.

 Step 2: Have the Proper Employee Documentation